 3. Being flooded with service tickets

-There are times when the help desk becomes flooded with queries.
+There are times when the help desk software becomes flooded with queries.
 This could be due to a new product launch, defective products, or during busy seasons.
 An influx of queries means your help desk agents are overloaded and can barely take a bathroom break.

 As service tickets pile up, stress levels skyrocket.
 Make sure you have enough agents to keep up with incoming service tickets.
 Plan ahead and hire more agents or outsource during your busy periods or when you anticipate an influx of customer support queries.

 4. Working with an inefficient help desk system